hellotuba/hellotuba/README.md

 I'm a beginner developer who only programs for fun, not for work, so please don't expect big things

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: / JAVA / PYTHON / HTML / CSS

 - 🔭 I’m currently working on ᴀǫᴜᴀʟɪs
 - 🌱 I’m currently learning Node.JS